Common Questions

 It will switch to the new day closer to your scheduled wake time

-Do I need internet to use Bevel?
+Do I need Internet to use Bevel?

 Most of Bevel’s core features work without an internet connection.